Work as a Noun

 Work hours

-Here are the other important key words and expressions from the lesson:
+Here are the other important VERBS and VERB PHRASES that combine with the ‘work’ expressions above.

 • perform